macgamer22/restaurant-app/README.md

-Readme update as soon as I update this app.
+This is capstone project for MIT xPRO.
 Fullstack restaurant app with strapi, mongodb, docker and stripe.
-Work in progress.
+Work in progress and will updtate as soon as I have time.